SENIOR AFFILIATE PROGRAM

 Professionals are selected to serve as advisors as they provide guidance when called upon, and in some cases, offer specific services in their respective disciplines.
 Senior Affiliates are seasoned experts in their field and are ardent supporters and advocates for our community.
 These individuals provide a crucial link for Parents And Children Together and its partner providers, state agencies and local communities, while offering ongoing input on the local needs related to the strategic direction of our work and mission.

 Haaheo served as the primary clinical and program vice president for Parents And Children Together from 1988 through 2016.

-She grew up on the Big Island with deep cultural roots and values that she brings to each task she undertakes.
-Mansfield has been a Licensed Social Worker (LCSW) since 1995, and has over 26 years’ experience in the field of human services.
+She grew up on the Island of Hawaii with deep cultural roots and values that she brings to each task she undertakes.
+Mansfield has been a Licensed Social Worker (LCSW) since 1995, and has over 26 years of experience in the field of human services.
 She developed and built the Hana Like Home Visitor Program in Hawaii over 20 years ago.
-Today Hana Like still promotes a safe, healthy, nurturing environment for young children to thrive in by working with families in their homes thanks to State and Federal funding implemented through Hawaii Social Services agencies.
+Today Hana Like continues to promote a safe, healthy and nurturing environment for young children to thrive in by working with families in their homes thanks to State and Federal funding implemented through Hawaii Social Services agencies.

 Mansfield has been publicly recognized for her contributions in many arenas.
 She was awarded the prestigious “Lifetime Achievement Award” by the National Association of Social Workers.
 She has served as a Commissioner of the State Commission on the Status of Women, and as a Governor appointee to the State Council on Mental Health.